The Best eCommerce Marketing Strategies in 2022

 These are some of the latest themes and trending-terms in eCommerce marketing.

 How do Chatbots work?
-Artificial Intelligence and Machine Learning technology allows automated programmes to imitate human interactions and deliver appropriate responses to information requests.
-However, almost all research demonstrates that customer quickly realise that they are talking to a robot rather than a human.
+Artificial Intelligence and Machine Learning technology allow automated programs to imitate human interactions and deliver appropriate responses to information requests.
+However, almost all research demonstrates that customers quickly realise that they are talking to a robot rather than a human.
 It is best to combine any chatbot system with genuine customer support.